fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - There is a unary operator 'Laplace Transformation'
 - 'Laplace Transformation' has the verbal description 'Dabei handelt es sich um eine spezielle Abbildung vom Raum der reellwertigen Funktionen  \(f : \mathbb{R} \to \mathbb{R}\) in den Raum der komplexwertigen Funktionen  \(F : \mathbb{C} \to \mathbb{C}\)'
 - // I am not sure how to model 'Raum der ...
 Funktionen'.
 It seems to be a set of functions.
 However, I do not know how to represent this.
-- There is a class 'komplexwertige Funktion'
-- There is a class 'reellwertige Funktion'
 - There is a general statement:
     - formalized setting:
         - 'F' is an instance of 'komplexwertige Funktion'